hailelagi/hailelagi.com/content/notes/block-layers.md

 draft: true
 ---

 The modern computing/data infrastructure is [vast and interesting](https://landscape.cncf.io/).
-Let's explore a tiny slice of it, what happens when you read or write some data persistently on a cloud provider?
+What happens when you read or write some data persistently?

-Through the looking glass of the strange and worderful world of disk io, let's dive down the block layers and see where data goes by writing a filesystem conceptually similar to [google's cloud-storage fuse](https://cloud.google.com/storage/docs/cloud-storage-fuse/overview).
+What _really_ lurks in the world of disk IO? what is at the core? how do abstractions like [google's cloud-storage fuse](https://cloud.google.com/storage/docs/cloud-storage-fuse/overview) come to be?

-Why a filesystem?
-It's **a fundamental abstraction** we'll use to go spelunking into the lifecycle of a block destined for persistence, and of course we'll explore more sophisticated filesystems old and new alike **zfs**[^3], **xfs**[^4], **ffs**[^6] and of course **ext4**, what are the _key ideas and design tradeoffs?_ what are the _workloads?_ Like all abstractions we begin not by looking at the implementation we look at the _interfaces_.
+Why a filesystem in the first place?
+It seems like **a fundamental abstraction**, an idea pervasive to any computer, it's important to appreciate it's an _invention_.
+What do sophisticated filesystems old and new alike, say **zfs**[^3], **xfs**[^4], **ffs**[^6] really do? why are there so many? what are the _key ideas and design tradeoffs?_ what are the _workloads?_ Like all abstractions we begin not by looking at the implementation we look at the _interfaces_.

 ## Physical Layer
 At the bottom, there must exist some _physical media_ which will hold these bits and bytes we conveniently call a block.
 It could be an HDD, SSD, [tape](https://aws.amazon.com/storagegateway/vtl/) or something else, [what interface does this physical media present?](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf) It's exposed over many _protocols_.